timkuijsten/mongovi/README.md

 ## Command-line options

-    usage: mongovi [-ps] database collection
+    usage: mongovi [-ps] [/database/collection]
     -p    pretty print human readable json, default on a tty -s    single line mongo extended json, default in non-interactive mode

 ## Commands

-* `databases` list all databases
-* `collections` list all collections in the current database
+* `ls` when no database is selected, list all databases otherwise list all collections in the currently selected database
 * `cd /db/coll` change database to `db` and collection to `coll`
 * `cd /db` change to database `db`
-* `cd arg` if a database is selected, change to collection `arg`. if no database is selected, change to database `arg`
+* `cd arg` if a database is selected, change to collection `arg`, if no database is selected, change to database `arg`
-* `ls` when no database is selected, list all databases otherwise list all collections in the currently selected database.
 * `count selector` count the number of documents in the current collection
 * `update selector doc` update all documents that match `selector` using `doc`
 * `insert doc` insert given document `doc`